 WWU Google Drive

 WWU offers authentication to the Google Drive environment with your WWU credentials (email@example.com).
-This is an additional option for those that choose to use this alternative.
-WWU does not have a specific agreement in place for this storage option to meet HIPAA-protection requirements.
-While Google is contractually and legally responsible to protect FERPA data, WWU advises the use of Microsoft SharePoint, Teams, or OneDrive for any sensitive data storage.
+This is an additional option for those that choose to use it, however WWU does not have a specific agreement in place for this storage option to meet HIPAA-protection requirements.
+While Google is contractually and legally responsible to protect FERPA data, WWU advises the use of Microsoft SharePoint, Teams, or OneDrive for any sensitive data storage or transfer.

-WWU’s ability to support G Suite is not backed by a support contract and will amount to “best effort” in many cases.
+WWU’s ability to support G Suite is not backed by a support contract with Google, and will amount to “best effort” in many cases.
+Data loss is a potential risk and WWU does not have a support contract guaranteeing the safety of data stored in G Suite's Google Drive for any time after deletion, unlike our ability to recover data from OneDrive deleted accidentally or erroneously.

 Again, the sharing of documents with both internal and external collaborators is possible, but caution should be exercised when doing so.